RandomUser42069/secret-amm-limit-orders/README.md

 * Handles
     * CreateViewingKey => For users to create their VK to see their Limit Orders
     * ChangeSecretOrderBookContractCodeId => For Admin to change the Secret Order Book Contract codeid (code updates, ...)
-    * NewSecretOrderBookInstanciate => Create a nem Secret Order Book for a specific pair
+    * NewSecretOrderBookInstanciate => Create a nem Secret Order Book for a specific pair of the AMM
-        * ***TODO: Currently it receives the pair info + amm pair contract.
-It will only need the amm pair contract so it calls the amm pair contract and receives the token info from there!***
     * InitCallBackFromSecretOrderBookToFactory => Callback from the previous method, so it receives the address that the contract was instanciated and save it for query.
 * Queries
     * IsKeyValid => Called by Secret Order Book Contracts to check if a user provided the correct vk